fachryadhitya/task-management/README.md

 ### Using custom database credentials

-If you want to use your own database:
+If you want to use your own database (I used Supabase for my postgres link above):

 1. Open the `.env` file.
 2. Replace the `DATABASE_URL` value with your own PostgreSQL connection string: